Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The clues are factually true for all three options but are too generic.
-'This movie has many exciting scenes and is one of the most popular movies of all time' and 'This movie has a lot of special effects and is very entertaining to watch on a big screen' could apply to any major blockbuster.
-They create ambiguity but not in a particularly productive or challenging way because they are so broad.
+The clues are factually true for all options but are very general.
+They lack the specificity to create productive ambiguity and are too vague to strongly point to any incorrect answer over the correct one.

 ✅ Strengths:
 - Attempt to create ambiguity